Do you ever feel like escaping your life for a bit, to a place where there are no emails, twitter or phone calls, just

 So does it sound as though a Meditation Retreat might be just what you need?!

 A retreat can mean many things, but this really is a retreat from the chaos of a busy world.

 It’s worth bookmarking this place in case you want to plan your escape sometime in the future!
-If you can’t make a week, or if you want to learn about mindfulness before you do something like this, I have some options available for you here at Place of Serenity, online.
-These include a 6 Week Mindfulness Course and One-to-One Mindfulness Course which can be mini-retreats of an hour each week for you!
+If you can’t make a week, or if you want to learn about mindfulness before you do something like this, I have some options available for you here at Place of Serenity, online and in-person.

 Sometimes it’s good to escape!